mflova/mflova-coding-guidelines/python/typing/advanced.md

 ### Overriding types in methods

-Remember that, when creating a class from a base one, the arguments tends to be contarvariant while the return type is covariant.
+Remember that, when creating a class from a base one, the arguments tends to be contravariant while the return type is covariant.
 For example, code below is ok because the return type of func (in B) is subtype of `float`, while the argument is a supertype.
 Doing `val: int` in `B`, mypy raises an error saying that the liskov principle is